-C8.
-Entrance exams

-A. Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
-Yes 🗌 No

-If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2017.

-B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2017 please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):

-X ACT with writing required

-ACT with writing recommended.

-ACT with or without writing accepted

-If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2017 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process):

-X SAT with Essay component required

-SAT with Essay component recommended

-SAT with or without Essay component accepted

-C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply.

-SAT essay ACT essay

-For admission

-For placement

-For advising

-In place of an application essay

-As a validity check on the application essay \square \boxtimes

-No college policy as of now

-Not using essay component
+A. Does your institution make use of degree-seeking applicants? or SAT Subject Test scores in adm ission decisions for first-time, fir st-year, If yes, place check marks in the appro Fall 2018. opriate boxes below to reflect your institution's policies for use in admission for Require Recommend ADMISSION Require for Some Consider If Submitted Not Used SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT SAT Subject Tests $\boxtimes$ Fall 2018 please indicate which ONE admissions process): ACT with writing required X_ACT with writing recommendedACT with or without writing acc If your institution will make use of th Fall 2018 please indicate which ONE admissions process): SAT with Essay component requ X SAT with ESSAY component rec SAT with or without ESSAY component. of the follow ired commended ving applies (reg C. Please indicate how your institution n will use the e SAT or ACT e ssay component; c heck all that appl y.
+SAT es say ACT essay y For admission For placement

+$\boxtimes$

+$\boxtimes$

 D. In addition, does your institution use applicants' test scores for academic advising?

-X yes no
+X yes \\\ no